DivCHED-CCCE/DataChemistryOLCC/README.md

 # DataChemistry OLCC
 This site is set up to organize the 2025 DataChemistry OLCC, which is a collaboratively taught intercollegiate course on data chemistry.
+The following table is an outline of proposed topics we will be developing.
+We will also be developing python primer modules, many based on the work of other people who have shared their material on the web, and will then take a "backward curriculum design" approach in that we will create maps through content to prepare students for some of the more advanced modules below.
+That is, this course is designed for chemistry majors with little or no programming background, but who want to learn coding.

+Each of these modules will be discussed in the [module development forum](https://nanohub.org/groups/ccce) of the [CCCE Planing Group](https://nanohub.org/groups/ccce) within the nanoHUB.
+We will eventually build a nanoHUB tool for this like the [2019 Cheminformatics OLCC tool](https://nanohub.org/tools/cheminf2019olcc).

 | Unit | Topic                                          | Non-programming activity                                                                                                                                   | Programming activity                                                                                      |
 |------|------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|